 It is because these things were happening under the endorsement of the U.S. Department of Education, by way of its federal student aid program.
-And because the federal government can’t punish people for being poor, or for making bad decisions with money, the DOE decided it would be far easier to shutdown the sector of schools with the highest rates of loan defaults and underemployment.
+And because the federal government can’t punish people for being poor, or for making bad decisions with money, the DOE decided it would be far easier to shut down the sector of schools with the highest rates of loan defaults and underemployment.

 And a lot of people would be okay with that; except that it is unlawful to make a rule and selectively enforce it.
-Now, other institutions with poor graduation rates, low retention rates and bad outcomes in the job market will soon be in the crosshairs.
+Now, other institutions with poor graduation rates, low retention rates, and bad outcomes in the job market will soon be in the crosshairs.

 It started with for-profit schools, but will soon extend to community colleges and historically black colleges and universities.

-Dozens of small, private HBCUs and struggling publics are likely to close as a result of policies which will ramp up in the waning months of the Obama Administration, and will likely continue under a Donald Trump or Hillary Clinton presidency.
+Dozens of small, private HBCUs and struggling publics are likely to close as a result of policies that will ramp up in the waning months of the Obama Administration, and will likely continue under a Donald Trump or Hillary Clinton presidency.

 Maybe that’s why Trump can offer no plan for higher education, and Clinton can promise HBCUs billions in support.
 Both, but Clinton especially, know Congress would never pass such a measure attached to a free college plan, and that even if it did receive legislative push, it would only be for 80 percent of the HBCUs that exist today.

-The language from the federal government is clear, but its message is carefully crafted behind rhetoric and lies about federal, institutional, and personal responsibility in college choice and financing.
+The language from the federal government is clear, but its message is carefully crafted behind the rhetoric and lies about federal, institutional, and personal responsibility in college choice and financing.

 Department of Education Lies